adityaag24/100_Days_Of_GPU/README.md

 ## Day 22
 > Coding: -

+>> Wrote a GPU Kernel to Compute the Matrix Transpose by loading through rows and storing by columns.

+## Day 23
+> Coding: -

->> Wrote a GPU Kernel to Compute the Matrix Transpose.
+>> Wrote a GPU Kernel to Compute the Matrix Transpose by loading through columns and storing by rows.